 - Signboard license: all businesses in Malaysia must fill out an application for this license which includes the nature of the business, company name, business license number and the design of the signboard

-- Liquor license: if you want to serve liquor of any kind, whether it’s beer or hard liquor, you must secure the appropriate license from your local town council
+- Liquor license: if you want to serve liquor of any kind, whether it’s beer or hard liquor, you must secure the appropriate license from your local town council.
+For the consumption of alcohol within premises, the Beer House License in particular will be appropriate.

 - Halal license: if your restaurant isn’t planning to serve pork or alcohol, you may want to get the Halal license which is certified by Jabatan Kemajuan Islam Malaysia (JAKIM)